RuiPedroDev/Stalkiana/README.md

 ## Features

-- Get a list of followings and followers from a user
+- Get a list of followings and followers from a user;
-- Save and log if the user's following/follower count has changed
+- Save and log if the user's following/follower count has changed;

 ## Prerequisites

-- .NET Core SDK installed on your machine
+- .NET Core SDK installed on your machine;
-- Instagram credentials (cookie, app_id)
+- Instagram credentials (cookie, app_id);

 ## Installation